sankar906/bhg_nudges/README.md

 }
 ```

-**Note:** Analysis includes previous nudges in context, so new suggestions build upon earlier ones.
+Note: Previous nudges are considered to build on earlier suggestions.

 #### Acknowledgment (Counselor Messages)